20-minute taxi from Punta Cana International Airport

 There are places to shop for local souvenirs -- paintings, clothing, coffee, and cigars.
 There is a small strip of shops near the hotel's coffee spot, Café Dominicano, which includes a small supermarket, a pharmacy, a health clinic, and an Internet and call center.

 Wi-Fi is available in the lobby and rooms.
 Guests simply need to obtain a code at guest services and are charged per day.

-Kids will certainly be happy with the fare at IFA, which is heavy on hamburgers, French fries, and some fairly decent pizza.
+Each evening, the theater becomes a mini-disco (starting at 8 p.m. during our visit).
+An enthusiastic staffer dances and sings with some of the smaller vacationers.
+Kids will probably be happy with the food at IFA, which is heavy on hamburgers, French fries, and some fairly decent pizza.
 Lots and lots of pizza.

 Dining at IFA is all about options, though those options don’t often look very different from one another.
-For buffet-style meals there are two main choices -- Las Vegas Grill, specializing in seafood and located on the beach, and Colibri -- though they are mostly identical and do not have the most varied selection, compared with the Iberostar Punta Cana or Gran Bahia, where the selection is at times exhaustive.
+For buffet-style meals there are two main choices -- Las Velas Grill, specializing in seafood and located on the beach, and Colibri -- though they are mostly identical and do not have the most varied selection, compared with the Iberostar Punta Cana or Gran Bahia, where the selection is at times exhaustive.